 If Delaware Valley University seems like a school you want to apply to, click the heart button to save it to your college list.

-Delaware Valley University is located in the suburban setting of Doylestown, Pennsylvania, less than an hour from Philadelphia.
+Delaware Valley University is located in the suburban setting of Doylestown, Pennsylvania, in the suburbs of Philadelphia.

-If you want to see Delaware Valley University for yourself, plan a visit.
+If you would like to see Delaware Valley University for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Highway 202 to Doylestown, or book a flight to the nearest airport, Philadelphia International.

 You can also take a virtual campus tour to get a sense of what Delaware Valley University and Doylestown are like without leaving home.